 Step 3: Waiting Game

-- This is where the trust comes.
-Tennessee onions needs recession even before sweating, sighing and slipping.
+• This is where the trust comes in.
+Tennessee onions need recession even before sweating, sighing, and slipping.

 Grandma says?
-“If you are styrin, you are not able to hear”. ,
+“If you are stirring, you are not hearing.”

 When to stir (spoiler: almost never)

-You will feel the request.
-Onions will whisper “Stir me …” ignore them.
+You will sense the request.
+Onions will whisper, “Stir me …” Ignore them.
 They are lying.

 Rules:

-- First 15 minutes?
-Stay away Allow the bottom layer to develop a golden crust.
+1. What should you do in the first 15 minutes?
+Stay away.
+Allow the bottom layer to develop a golden crust.

-- First movement?
-A single, confident flip filled with confidence – such as flipping a pancake with military precision.
+2. First movement?
+The first movement should be a single, confident flip, akin to flipping a pancake with military precision.

 Why?
-Because stirring = steaming.
+Stirring causes the onions to steam.
 And boiled onions are sad onions.

 Action bursting: